brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Class-Forge"></a>Cleric – Forge Domain

 Clerics are armored casters, but Forge Clercs take this to a new level by worshiping the gods of the forge and focusing on enhancing their weapons and armor.
 Forge Domain Clerics get access to both heavy armor and martial weapons, allowing them to sit comfortably on the front lines and dish out a decent amount of damage to make themselves a threat.
 Spells like Spirit Guardians can also do a lot of damage to enemies in melee range.
-Forge Clerics are durable and dangerous, and have access to the excellent Cleric spell list with great support options.
+Forge Clerics are durable and dangerous and have access to the excellent Cleric spell list with great support options.

 Everything that makes a good Life Cleric applies here too.
 Thematically, Dwarves are a great fit, as smithing and forge work are huge parts of their racial culture.
 Hill Dwarves will get a bonus to Wisdom as well as Constitution, and an additional hit point per level.
 Mountain Dwarves get bonuses to Strength and Constitution and can work as more martial-based Forge Clerics.